Attention Deficit Hyperactivity Disorder

 How Common Is ADHD

 ADHD statistics worldwide reveal that the condition is highly prevalent, affecting millions across all age groups.
 While signs of ADHD in kids are often diagnosed early, adult signs of ADHD frequently go unnoticed.
 The criteria for ADHD diagnosis vary across regions, but awareness and research continue to grow, shedding light on its widespread impact.
+Recognizing the symptoms of ADHD is essential for timely diagnosis.
+Modern ADHD screening tools play a crucial role in identifying the disorder in both children and adults, helping healthcare professionals provide appropriate interventions.
+With early detection and effective management, individuals with ADHD can improve their quality of life and productivity.

 1. ADHD Affects Over 6 Million Children in the U.S. Alone